There’s an app for that. Which loyalty programs are worth your time (and smartphone space)?

 How it works: Earn 1 percent Walgreens Cash on purchases storewide and 5 percent on Walgreens-branded products.
 Redeem Walgreens Cash rewards at checkout.
 Save more with only-for-you deals and in-app paperless coupons.
 Earn bonus rewards for achieving health goals.

 Insider tip: At checkout, get any extra coupons that print out with your receipt.
-These may include Register Rewards: rebates of various dollar amounts that you can apply to your next purchase, or bonus offers to earn extra points if you spend a minimum amount or buy specific products
+These may include Register Rewards: rebates of various dollar amounts that you can apply to your next purchase, or bonus offers to earn extra points if you spend a minimum amount or buy specific products.

 Where to sign up: Online, in person or on the Walgreens app.